 - Use in ferments.
 Add a dash to homemade pickles, or make fermented foods with the condiment.

 Apple cider vinegar is not a medical treatment for erectile dysfunction, and it cannot replace treatment for diabetes or weight problems.
 You should talk with your doctor about any health concerns you have and follow the plan of care.

 Apple cider vinegar contains acetic acids.
 Taking it raw may cause stomach pain or discomfort.
 It could cause damage to the throat, mouth, and esophagus if taken in high amounts, though this is unlikely.
 However, the acetic acid in apple cider vinegar can erode tooth enamel.

 People who take certain diuretic or insulin medications should not use ACV regularly.
 It can make these medications less effectiveness.
 It can also lower levels of potassium, an important nutrient.

 Taking apple cider vinegar daily can have a positive effect on your overall wellness.
-Still, there is no research yet proving that apple cider vinegar cures erectile dysfunction or other health problems.
+Still, there is no research yet proving that apple cider vinegar cures or even treats erectile dysfunction or other health problems.

 Studies show that regular ACV use can be generally supportive to health.
 It may also help with issues like diabetes, heart disease, or obesity.
 These problems in turn can cause erectile dysfunction.